Infectious Disease Reporting

 This is the reporting form for VISA/VRSA.

-This form can be used to report varicella (chickenpox) to the Minnesota Department of Health.
+This is reporting for varicella (chickenpox) to the Minnesota Department of Health.

 - Health care practitioners (health care facilities, medical laboratories, and in certain circumstances veterinarians and veterinary medical laboratories) are required to report disease to the Minnesota Department of Health (MDH) under Minnesota state law.